derwells/halleys-comet/README.md

 # Halley's Comet Orbit using Fourth Order Runge-Kutta
 Halley's comet's acceleration can be described using three differential equations for each 3d axis.
 This program implements a numerical solution that plots its estimated trajectory from 1986 onwards.

-Made for the completion of CS 136 (Elementary Numerical Methods I).

 ## Documentation
 Found [here](https://drive.google.com/file/d/1CS6jZQn9kkoZWqBgkhiEiiqSDuUiSCQ8/view?usp=sharing).